Scaruu/delete-messages-and-replies-slack.js/README.md

 node ./delete-slack-messages-and-replies.js YOUR_CHANNEL_ID_HERE
 ```

-## 7 :star: GIVE A STAR TO THIS REPOSITORY :star:
+## :arrow_right: :star: GIVE A STAR TO THIS REPOSITORY :star:

+-